 St. Vitus is found in the Palace Grounds on the site of a Rotunda from the early 10th Century.
 There is a mix of styles in a cathedral begun in the middle of the 14th Century and completed centuries later.
 The stained-glass windows are an extremely impressive feature while the altar in the small chapel has 1,300 precious stones.

-This Square is the focal point of new Prague.
-A statue of King Wenceslas, the Patron Saint of Bohemia has been standing on the same spot since the 14th Century, what is now the Square’s center.
+This Square is the focal point of the new Prague.
+A statue of King Wenceslas, the Patron Saint of Bohemia has been standing on the same spot since the 14th Century, which is now the Square’s center.
 There is a host of bars and restaurants in the Square.

 The National Museum

 The National Museum looks down from the top of the Square.
 It opened in 1891 and with limited time, perhaps you should head for the Roman artifacts from the early centuries AD, as well as exhibits from the Bronze and Early Stone Age?

 Central Europe Itinerary – Day 3 Prague to Vienna

 The high-speed train for the 250 km trip to Vienna takes around 4 hours with prices varying between 68 and 85 euros.
 Services run throughout the day.

 If you hired a car and driver to take you to Vienna, you can expect the total cost to be around 300 euros.
 It is still expensive if split 3 ways with no obvious advantages.

 A ticket on Flixbus from Prague to Vienna takes just over 4 hours.
 It means an early start to have some time to see some of Vienna that day but early departures cost around 40 euros.
 Later in the day, that comes down to 16 euros.
 However, with time quite tight, the extra 24 euros is probably worth it.
 That would allow you to have a few hours of daylight in Vienna.